Royal Caribbean drink packages definitely have their fans. But are they worth it? And what should you know before you buy?

 What If I Order a Drink Over $13?

 The bad news is that Royal Caribbean limits the beverage package to those drinks with a menu price (before gratuity) of $13 or less.
 So what if you order a more expensive drink?

 If you have the drink package, you’ll get $13 off the price.
 For example, a $15 drink will see a $2 charge to your onboard account if you have the beverage package.

 What About Gratuity on Drink Packages?

-If you go and order a drink from the bar normally, you’ll get a receipt for the drink and see an additional 18% gratuity tacked on.
-So a $10 cocktail actually costs you $11.80.
+If you were to order a drink from the bar without the drink package, you’d get a receipt for the drink and see an additional 18% gratuity tacked on.
+So a $13 cocktail actually costs you $15.34.
 This gratuity is automatic and can’t be avoided.

 It’s similar with the Royal Caribbean beverage package.
 In addition to the daily fee that’s charged (between $63-89, depending on your cruise), there is an 18% gratuity that’s also charged.
 So if your drink package is $63 per day, you’ll actually be charged $74.34.
 A drink package costing $89 would total $105.02.